elevien/math50/README.md

 ## About the course

- **Instructor**:
- The course is taught by me, <a href = "www.github.io/elevien"> Ethan Levien</a>.
+ **Instructor**: <a href = "www.github.io/elevien"> Ethan Levien</a>.
 I'm an assistent professor in the Mathematics department here at Dartmouth.

  **Meeting time**: TBD

- **Meeting time**: You will learn how to build, implement and interpret linear regression models.
+ **Course objectives**: You will learn how to build, implement and interpret linear regression models.
 Such models form the basis of almost all widely used data analysis techniques, including machine learning algorithms.

 ## Course policies